abcxyz/jvs/docs/cli-tool.md

 insecure: true
 ```

-JWKS endpoint is also required if you want to validate justification tokens via CLI, it will default to the server domain if it is not specified.
+JWKS endpoint is also required if you want to validate justification tokens, it will default to the server domain if it is not specified.

 ```yaml
 jwks_endpoint: https://example.com/.well-known/jwks